rs/audience-meter/README.md

     });
     </script>

+Note that you can only join a single event at a time for a given connection.

 You may want to report the current number of online users on the event.
-To do that, you have to listen for the event you joined:
+By default, joining an event listen for it.
+To get event members count when it changes, listen for the "statechange" event like this:

     <script src="http://{hostname}/socket.io/socket.io.js"></script>
     <script>